mrgswift/laravel-encryptenv/README.md

 In both examples (above) the values for APP_KEY, MYSQL_USER, MYSQL_PASS, and SERVICE_API_KEY are flagged for encryption and will be replaced with the encrypted string when running the console command (below).

-### Running the Console Command
+### Running the Console Commands

+#### Encrypting your environment variables

+`php artisan encryptenv:encrypt`

-To run the encryption sequence in your environment variables file, execute the artisan console command included with this package
+This command will run the encryption sequence in your environment variables file, execute the artisan console command included with this package

-The artisan console command encryptenv:encrypt has one optional argument `configkey`.
+There is one optional argument `configkey`.
 Having the config key as an optional argument allows you to add this console command to your own scripts for things like automation in your deployment process.
 If you do use the configkey argument, it is recommended that you include safeguards to prevent this console command from being recorded in your shell's history (to protect your Config Key).

-More on this here:
+More on protecting your config key here: https://stackoverflow.com/questions/6475524/how-do-i-prevent-commands-from-showing-up-in-bash-history
-https://stackoverflow.com/questions/6475524/how-do-i-prevent-commands-from-showing-up-in-bash-history

 ##### Generating a new CONFIGKEY (encryption key)